Search results for

 C. Scott Brown / Android Authority

 Samsung’s first-ever smart ring was a long time coming, but the wait also seems to have paid off.
-During our hands-on review, we were happy to find a comfortable, lightweight build and a device loaded with features.
+During my hands-on review, I was happy to find a comfortable, lightweight build and a device loaded with features.
 The Galaxy Ring offers robust sleep tracking, heart rate and stress monitoring, and basic activity tracking.
 It also offers automatic detection for walking and running, plus in-app move reminders, and supports Samsung Energy Score, a new feature similar to Garmin’s Body Battery.

 The Samsung Galaxy Ring comes from a well-established ecosystem to offer robust health features and unique integration with Samsung's smartwatches.